 Brief the team and identify targets.
 In many organisations there is a default assumption that when a group of people are brought together they will automatically form a team.
 Don't take that chance when managing a BDAL project.
 You should plan to spend a week building the team and equipping them with the tools that they will require while they are undertaking the research and developing the potential solution.
 It is strongly recommended that you use professional team building resources to build the team.

 Idea finding, solution selection and development.
 You should aim to spend 50% of the time on this phase.
 During this phase the team will research and visit organisations who could potentially contribute to the eventual solution.
-The knowledge that is created during this phase will be immense and daily AAR are a must.
-Technology should also be provided to allow the team to store their learning.
+The knowledge that is created during this phase will be immense and daily After Action reviews are a must.
+Knowledge Management technology should also be provided to allow the team to store their learning.
 The technology must allow access to this learning while the team are on the road to enable past learning to be access and married with the current learning possibly to send the team in a new direction.